5 Beechwood Avenue,

 Taken over by the 20th Century Theatres chain, it was refurbished and reopened on July 12, 1968 as the Towne Cinema, initially a first run house.
 After five years, it was taken over by independent management and became a popular repertory house.
 It was renamed New Edinburgh Cinema from May 1989 until it closed in August 1989.
 The repertory house moved to the site of the Nelson Theatre on Rideau street and renamed the Bytowne Cinema, which is still there.

-A drug store now occupies the original movie theatre space.
+A pharmacy now occupies the original movie theatre space.

 Just login to your account and subscribe to this theater.